 top of page

 Fighting a military conflict as a member of the Sentinel League had frequently filled Elric’s imagination.
-It never occurred to him that his reward after death might be endless battle.
-Maybe it would be glorious, or maybe he would merely feel a lot of pain as he was cut down day after day.
-He had also assumed there would be a purpose to it.
-No one could give him a straight answer to that: they were simply “this side” and “that side.”
-The two armies had neither names nor insignia; their uniforms were of contrasting colors simply to avoid killing the wrong side.
-Or, rather, the “other” side.
-Elric had no clue which was “right.”
+But if he was dead, why was his reward endless battle?
+That made no sense; there was supposed to be feasting.
+Even if his notions of the afterlife were wrong—he never paid much attention in services—surely there would be a glorious purpose to the conflict.
+No one could provide any insights to that: the battle was between “this side” and “that side.”
+The armies had neither names nor insignia; their uniforms were of contrasting colors only to avoid killing the wrong side.
+Or at least the other side.
+Elric had no clue which was right.

-Paradise—the Seven Realms of the Maker—was supposed to be grand and wonderful in every way, yet he felt empty.
-Confused.
-Questioning everything.
+Paradise—the Seven Realms of the Maker—was supposed to be grand and wonderful in every way, yet he felt like someone had tricked him.
 Where was the peace the cassocks said he’d find here?
-Everyone else was peaceful, content, and even happy with the whole arrangement.
-No one but Elric asked “why?”
-Two distinct possibilities crowded his mind, and neither one gave him much hope.
-What if I ain’t actually dead?
-That couldn’t be true; there couldn’t be two versions of him walking around—one on Kreth and one here.
-But he clung to it, for casting that idea aside left him only one option.
+Those around him seemed peaceful, content, and even happy with the whole arrangement, but he questioned everything.
+No one else asked “why?”
+A distinct possibility crowded his mind, one that rattled his bones.
+He wanted peace, but he could not shake the sense of dread.
 What if this ain’t Paradise?

 His mind filled with more conflict than any battle, Elric marched in formation toward the river.
 Freysin Hrird marched with him on the left.
 A cold sweat beaded the man’s forehead, and he swiped an arm across his brow, glancing about with chary eye.